Get the latest from TODAY

-What to do: Crystal Cruises, the first cruise company to complete the entire Northwest Passage, has several options for experiencing Alaska’s glaciers.
+What to do: Crystal Cruises, the first cruise company to complete the entire Northwest Passage, has several options.
 For example, its Glacier & Gold Cruise visits the Inside Passage where it parallels the tallest coastal mountains in the world.
-On port days, kids can learn about the historic Gold Rush in the frontier town of Skagway or do optional excursions like dogsledding or taking a floatplane to go fishing in a remote inlet.
+On port days, kids can learn about the historic Gold Rush in the frontier town of Skagway or go dogsledding or take a floatplane to fish in a remote inlet.

-Where to stay: Book a stateroom on the luxurious, all-inclusive Crystal Serenity or Crystal Symphony, depending on your voyage.
-If you decide to extend your trip and check out Denali National Park where you can see Mt.
+Where to stay: Book a stateroom on the luxurious, all-inclusive Crystal Serenity or Crystal Symphony.
+If you extend your trip and check out Denali National Park where you can see Mt.
 McKinley, consider Motel Nord Haven/Aurora Denali Lodge.

 More info: TravelAlaska.com